 CROSS COUNTRY SKIING: This is a wonderful winter unit.
 This fitness and “Lifetime Activity” has many benefits such as: total body workout, cardiovascular endurance, muscle endurance, strength, coordination, balance and self-confidence.
 We rent our skis from the Minnesota Youth Ski League MYSL

 FITNESS: We incorporate fitness into each lesson.
+We encourage our students to value fitness and personal wellness by teaching goal setting, encouraging outside of class practice, understanding individual differences and always doing your best.
 Here is a sample of fitness activities: four minutes of movement, jogging, jumping rope, tag, core exercises (curl-ups, push ups, plank…), dynamic exercises, interval training, Popsicle Run and more.
 We are using the Fitnessgram to track individual fitness scores for students in Grades 4-8.
-There are four fitness zones starting with Active, Healthy, Fitness & Athletic.
+Fitness Tests: back saver TIPS FOR SUCCESS FLEX ARM HANG CURL UP FORM 2018 PUSH UP FORM MODIFIED PUSH UP There are four fitness zones starting with Active, Healthy, Fitness & Athletic.
 We would like all of our students to be in the healthy zone or above.
-See the Yinghua Academy Girls Fitness Chart and Boys Fitness Chart
+Boys Fitness Chart Girls Fitness Chart